-True Blood is drama-series with classical 'Vampires vs Humans' theme.
+True Blood is a drama-series with classical 'Vampires vs Humans' theme.
 Vampires stand in for a number of groups.
 Vampires resemble homosexuals by "coming out of the coffin" to reveal their presence to humanity, and are opposed by fundamentalist Christian groups, who call them evil.
 Sometimes they resemble racial minorities.
 In one scene, Bill is mistreated and called "boy" by an classic, racist southern cop.
 Humans who have sex with vampires are dubbed fang-bangers and looked upon with scorn by most people, as mixed-race couples were in the past.

 There's also racism within the supernatural community.
 Shifters such as Sam hate werewolves, and werewolves hate werepanthers (weres tend to stick to their own species).

 On Wizards of Waverly Place there are definite problems between wizards, werewolves and vampires.
-Giants seem to be more accepted but there are still tasteless jokes.
+Giants seem to be more accepted, but there are still tasteless jokes.

 They also apparently imprison tons of monsters, which is probably justifiable for some, but one that we're shown basically does nothing but be a Deadpan Snarker (the manual Justin gets says that's its only tool for survival.
 It makes you wonder if the wizards are paranoid or just jerks).